Sidebar Menu

 These programs create an opportunity for participants to engage directly with Aboriginal cultural knowledge holders while gaining a deeper appreciation of Australia’s oldest living cultures.

-Ngunnawal Country and the Canberra Region
+Ngunnawal (Ngunawal) Country and the Canberra Region

-Today, Ngunnawal people continue to play an important role in the cultural life of the national capital.
+Today, Ngunnawal/Ngunawal people continue to play an important role in the cultural life of the national capital.
 Their custodianship is recognised through Welcome to Country ceremonies, cultural education programs, public art, and community leadership across the ACT.

 Aboriginal Cultural Immersions works with Aboriginal facilitators who bring knowledge, cultural authority, and lived experience to every program.